Connect with others who understand.

 In all types, symptoms of asthma can include wheezing, shortness of breath, chest tightness, coughing, and trouble breathing.
 When the only symptom of asthma is a dry cough, it may be referred to as cough-variant asthma.

-Symptoms of asthma can be triggered by a wide variety of substances, situations, and underlying health conditions.
-It is possible to have more than one type of asthma.
+Asthma symptoms can be triggered by many different things, including certain substances, situations, and health conditions.
+It’s possible to have more than one type of asthma.

-Allergic asthma is the most common type of asthma, comprising about 60 percent of asthma cases in the United States.
-Allergic asthma is most prevalent in early childhood and becomes less prevalent with age.
+Allergic asthma is the most common type of asthma, making up about two-thirds of asthma cases.
+It often begins in early childhood and becomes less frequent with age.
 Only about 30 percent of adult-onset asthma cases are allergic asthma.

 Allergic asthma is caused by an overreaction of the immune system in response to a normally harmless substance, known as an allergen.
 Allergens vary widely between people, but some of the most common allergies involved in allergic asthma are to pollen, furry pets, mold, cockroaches, and dust mites.